Oneplace.com

 👉 Email EMBpodcast@newlife.com with “Podcast Question” in the subject line.

-☎️ Need prayer, a counselor, or more info on workshops and groups?
+☎️ Need prayer, a counselor, or help finding a group?

 👉 Call 800‑NEW‑LIFE or visit NewLife.com for counseling, groups, and faith‑based sexual integrity resources.